‘Mass Effect: Andromeda’ Multiplayer APEX Mission Continues The Remnant Investigation, Adds New Equipment

 “Researchers at this sweltering outpost develop strategies and equipment to mitigate the desert’s damaging effects on armor, weapons, and shuttles.
 Their collected data would provide a valuable strategic advantage to anyone operating in the searing heat and coarse sand of the Heleus Cluster’s desert worlds.
 In this mission, players must navigate Firebase Sandstorm in the midst of dark and cloudy skies.”

 In APEX Mission 04, players will work against the Outlaw faction as they are attempting to steal important Remnant items.
 Over the standard seven waves, players will fight Outlaw with a new objective presenting itself on waves three and six.
 On the objective waves, players will need to locate Remnant technology on the map, take a moment to pick it up, and then move it to the drop off locations.
-The objective is complete when this done four different times.
+The objective is complete when this is done four different times.

 Two pieces of equipment are also available for a limited time alongside the new mission.
 The uncommon Adaptive War Amp is still in the multiplayer store and the rare Combatives Upgrade is now available.
 The Adaptive War Amp costs 70 Mission Funds and increases biotic powers by 15 percent.
 The Combatives Upgrade increases assault rifle and pistol damage by 10 percent.
 It costs 120 Mission Funds to purchase.
 Players can buy both these pieces of equipment from the store section of the multiplayer interface.